FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 10.rst

     d.
 Measure side slope from elevation data or site visit.

-**Note: The real channel geometry is a mix of gabion lined and natural, but this tutorial also uses rectangular, trapezoidal and natural geometry to show the different method.**
+.. note:: The real channel geometry is a mix of gabion lined and natural, but this tutorial also uses rectangular,
+          trapezoidal and natural geometry to show the different method.

 11. Open the following attribute tables from the Channel Tables group and fill the data.